“…and this is all the plastic shit I found in my house” Image: Plastic Planet Documentary (2009)

 Solution: Pack your lunch either in reusable glass tupperware or use compostable natural food wrap made of beeswax.
 During our Conscious Loft event, we collaborated with gaia – they do an amazing job in keeping our food fresh!

 8. Reusable Period Products vs. Disposable Period Products

-Fact: Tampons and sanitary towels generate insane amounts of waste.
-Each month hundreds of millions of tampons are dumped worldwide.
-Sanitary towels contain toxins, are not degradable, and stay in landfills for about 800 years.
+Fact: Disposable period products (tampons, disposable pads,…) generate insane amounts of waste.
+Each month hundreds of millions of tampons are dumped worldwide and pads that are made of up to 90% plastic is not biodegradable, and stay in landfills for about 800 years.

-Solutions: Try alternatives such as reusable cloth pads, period panties, or the menstrual cup.
-All of these options are better for your health, easy to use, environmentally-friendly, and save you lots of money!
+Solutions: Try alternatives such as reusable cloth pads, period panties, or a menstrual cup.
+All of these options are better for your health and our environment.
 Read our article on how the menstrual cup changed my life.